tlimpanont/cra-typescript-lint/README.md

 1. To format our staged code (not all the code in the source but only the one that has been `git add`ed) whenever we make a commit in git, use [pretty-quick](https://github.com/azz/pretty-quick) and [husky](https://github.com/azz/pretty-quick#pre-commit-hook) pre-commit hook
 2. (Re)Check the code before pushing to the remote server. `"pre-push": "npm run stylelint && npm run eslint"`.

-Both two optional enhancements feels little bit redundant, but this would a good option when you want to check the code written without the use of `npm start | npm start:auto:format` or Editors **Format On Save** feature. e.g. code change via terminal.
-Please install Prettier plugin for your editor.
+Both two optional enhancements feels little bit redundant, but this would be a good option when you want to (re)check the code without the use of `npm start | npm start:auto:format` or Editor **Format On Save** feature. e.g. code change via terminal.

 # The final recommendation
 - Displaying Lint output in your editor by installing and enabling ESLint and StyLint plugins.
 - Let your editor do the auto-format work by enabling the feature: **Format On Save**.
 Remember that the auto-format engine must be Prettier!
+Please install Prettier plugin for your editor.
 - Turns off all ESLint and StyleLint rules that are unnecessary or might conflict with Prettier.
 - Creating a shareable lint and format config files [ESLint](https://eslint.org/docs/developer-guide/shareable-configs) [Prettier](https://prettier.io/docs/en/configuration.html#sharing-configurations) and [StyleLint](https://stylelint.io/user-guide/configure#extends)